ABC Kids (TV programming block): Disney's One Saturday Morning

 The Walt Disney Company purchased ABC corporate parent Capital Cities/ABC Inc. in 1995.
 The merger was completed the following year, and in the fall of 1996, ABC's Saturday Morning lineup aired the fifth season of Doug (which had been acquired from Nickelodeon that year) the third season of Gargoyles (which had previously aired on The Disney Afternoon), Mighty Ducks, and Jungle Cubs.
 The following spring, it premiered the original animated series Nightmare Ned and began airing reruns of Ducktales.
 It was one of two networks at the time that prominently carried Disney programming on Saturday mornings, as CBS also carried Disney cartoons (which were mostly television spin-offs of Disney Renaissance films).

 In February 1997, Peter Hastings left Warner Bros.
 Animation and joined Disney, where he was tasked with overhauling ABC's Saturday morning lineup.
 Disney CEO Michael Eisner sought to create a Saturday morning block that was different from those carried by its competitors Fox Kids and Kids' WB.
 Hastings pitched an idea around the concept that Saturday is different from every other day of the week, and the representation of weekdays as buildings.
 Hastings also proposed the use of virtual set technology; although he knew a bit about it at the time and the technology used was just starting to be developed, Disney and ABC liked the idea.
 He hired Prudence Fenton as consultant manager and co-executive producer.
 Together, they sampled virtual set technology at the 1997 NAB Show and chose technology developed by Accom and ELSET.
 Rutherford Bench Productions, which had previously worked with Disney on other projects, hired Pacific Ocean Post (now POP Sound) to produce the virtual set.
 The building was initially a drawing of Grand Central Terminal with a roller coaster added but evolved into a towering mechanical structure.
 Even the interior has similarities such as a central high raised room, with two wings on the left and right sides and another on the south side.

 On September 13, 1997, Disney's One Saturday Morning premiered as a two-hour sub-block within the ABC Saturday Morning lineup.
-It was originally scheduled to premiere the Saturday prior on September 6, but coverage by all U.S. networks of the funeral of Princess Diana postponed the premiere by one week to September 13.
+It was originally scheduled to premiere the Saturday prior on September 6, but was postponed due to coverage by all U.S. networks of the funeral of Princess Diana.
 Disney's One Saturday Morning featured two parts: three hours of regularly scheduled cartoons and a two-hour flagship show that included feature segments, comedy skits, and the virtual world which Hastings had proposed, along with new episodes of three animated series: Doug, Recess and Pepper Ann.